 PLSC 115: Introduction to International Politics

-Bio: Prof. Roberts teaches international relations at Hunter College and is also an Adjunct Senior Associate and Adjunct Associate Professor at the Saltzman Institute of War and Peace Studies at Columbia University.
+Bio: Prof. Roberts teaches international relations at Hunter College and is also a Senior Associate and Adjunct Associate Professor at the Saltzman Institute of War and Peace Studies at Columbia University.
 Previously, Dr. Roberts was Director of the Russian Area Studies Graduate Program at Hunter and also served on the Executive Committee on Science, Arms Control, and National Security of the American Association for the Advancement of Science.
 She has held research fellowships at the Brookings Institution and Stanford University, received several grants, including from the Ford Foundation and the National Endowment for the Humanities, and served as a consultant on international security issues.
 Prof. Roberts is currently a member of the John J. McCloy Round table on Setting the National Security Agenda at the Council on Foreign Relations in New York and also on the international board of trustees of the Centre for European Security in Moscow.

 - "Building the New World Order BRIC by BRIC" The European Financial Review (Febuary - March 2011).

 - Editor and “Introduction,” Forum on “Challengers or Stakeholders?
 BRICs and The Liberal World Order.”
 Polity, vol. 42, no. 1 (January 2010), 1-13.

 - "Russia's BRICs Diplomacy: Rising Outsider with Dreams of an Insider."
 Polity, vol. 42, no. 1 (January 2010), 38-73.